iffybooks/host-a-website-at-home/README.md

 &nbsp;&nbsp;

-❏ Run this command to install a dependency:
+❏ Run this command to install a required dependency:

 ```
 sudo apt install libio-socket-ssl-perl